 Cat and Dog Teeth Cleaning in Pewaukee, WI

 Your pet’s teeth are essential to their well-being.
 Your pet uses their teeth to eat, play with their favorite toys, and protect themselves, too.
 When their teeth are damaged, diseased, or misaligned, it does more than cause them discomfort and pain—it affects their quality of life.
-At Pewaukee Veterinary Services, our pet dental care aims to prevent dental problems as well as treat existing conditions with effective care.
+At Pewaukee Veterinary Service, our pet dental care aims to prevent dental problems as well as treat existing conditions with effective care.

 How Do You Know if Your Pet Needs Dental Care?